|| OFFICIAL |

-All new, regular staff employees, both full and part-time, are required to attend the orientation program for new employees on the first day of employment.
+All new, regular employees, both full and part-time, are required to attend the orientation program for new employees.

 REASON FOR POLICY

-This orientation program, sponsored by the Human Resources Department, facilitates the new staff employee's adjustment to the university and to his or her job and clarifies the individual's role in the organization as a whole.
+The orientation program facilitates the new employee's adjustment to the university and to his or her job and clarifies the individual's role in the organization as a whole.

 Payroll processing, completion of the I-9 form, benefits enrollment, and parking information for permits are all covered in the orientation program.

-It is the supervisor's responsibility to conduct the following orientation and evaluation activities on the employee's first day in the department.
-The supervisor should follow these guidelines which can be used for departmental on-the-job orientation:
+- It is the supervisor's responsibility to conduct the following orientation and evaluation activities on the employee's first day in the department:

 - Introduce the employee to fellow workers.